 If you have questions, please email give@bccf.org.

 For nearly 30 years, Berks County Community Foundation has helped individuals, families, organizations, and businesses achieve their charitable objectives.
-We know that change radiates outward, and we help people create a brighter future and a legacy of real transformation for all of us.
+We know that change radiates outward, and we help people in creating a legacy and a brighter future for all of us.
 This often includes creating a fund to honor the memory of a loved one or support a cause about which the individual or family cares deeply.
 In either case, a member of our staff works with the people involved to determine the best way to meet their charitable objectives.

 How does it work?
 First, think about what you are passionate about supporting.
 We can help you achieve your charitable goals, no matter the cause or motivation.
 Let us help you discover the type of charitable fund that best matches your goals.